 1910-1956 - Andrew Carnegie donated funds and land to build the Carnegie Library on South Kalmia and Third Avenue.

-1956: Due to limited space to serve a community of over 6,000, a new library building, now the Mathes Center, was constructed on the same spot.
+1956-1981- Due to limited space to serve a community of over 6,000, a new library building was constructed on the same spot.
 In 1996, the building became the Mathes Center and Pioneer Room

-1980: Escondido had grown to 67,000 persons.
-Through the efforts of its trustees and City officials, revenue-sharing funds were set aside for a new facility.
-Library operations were moved in December 1980 into the present two-story, 40,000 square foot building.
+1981-Present - By 1980, Escondido had grown to 67,000 persons.
+Through the efforts of its trustees and City officials, revenue-sharing funds were set aside for a new 40,000 square foot facility.